TorchAblaze/my-portfolio/README.md

 ## Description

-This project is my first attempt at creating a portfolio as part of a project at Epicodus.
-This webpage contains links to other GitHub projects I've worked on so far, as well as links to the GitHub profiles of classmates who contributed towards them.
-It also contains some general information about my previous work experience, education, and interests.
+My personal website.
+This webpage contains links to GitHub projects I've worked on, as well as links to the GitHub profiles of classmates who contributed towards them.
+It also includes some general information about my previous work experience, education and interests.

 ## Setup/Installation Requirements